 - 1/2 cup almond meal (finely ground from raw almonds)

 - 1/4 cup gluten-free oat flour (finely ground from raw oats)

 - 6 ounces vegan dark chocolate (broken/roughly chopped)

 - Fresh blueberries + sliced strawberries (optional)

 - Make chocolate cakes by measuring out almond milk in a liquid measuring cup, adding apple cider vinegar (or lemon juice) and baking soda, and stirring.
 Set aside.

-- In a large mixing bowl, prepare flax eggs by combining water and flaxseed meal.
+- In a large mixing bowl, prepare flax eggs by combining flaxseed meal and water.
 Let rest for 5 minutes while you prepare your other ingredients.

 - Add the oil, coconut sugar, and maple syrup and whisk to combine.